yuanshuai1122/english-scripts/scripts/Why I Want to Improve My English – My Motivation.md

 ## Clean Script

 Hey everyone!
-I'm a software developer, and I wanna share why I'm learning English.
+I'm Andy, a software developer, and I want to share why I'm learning English.

 First off, I'm constantly reading technical documentation - you know, APIs, frameworks, libraries.
 Most of the cutting-edge stuff is written in English, so I gotta improve my reading skills to stay updated with the latest tech trends.